Sheraff/whiteboard-comics/new/README.md

 - [ ] max-width to section+aside and add empty margin after (for super wide screens)
 - [ ] archive tags list, UI, filtering, animation, scroll logic on tag change
 - [ ] SVG animation
-    - [ ] add clip paths to alphabet for more precisely drawn font (https://www.cassie.codes/posts/creating-my-logo-animation/)
+    - [x] add clip paths to alphabet for more precisely drawn font (https://www.cassie.codes/posts/creating-my-logo-animation/)
+    - [ ] adjust (x,y) position more precisely for each symbol of alphabet
     - [ ] switch from `Timeout` to `AnimationFrame` in svg.js
     - [ ] switch to full JS animation?
 - [ ] mobile layout